-Martin Weigel is a PhD student in the Human-Computer Interaction Group at Saarland University and the Max Planck Institute for Informatics.
-He holds a M.Sc. degree in computer science from Saarland University and a B.Sc. from Darmstadt University of Technology.
+Martin holds a Ph.D. from Saarland University, where he worked in the Human-Computer Interaction and Interactive Technologies Lab.
+He received a M.Sc. degree from Saarland University and a B.Sc. degree from Darmstadt University of Technology (both in computer science).

 SkinMarks are thin and conformal skin electronics for on-body interaction.
 They enable precisely localized input and visual output on strongly curved and elastic body landmarks.

 We propose iSkin, a novel class of skin-worn sensors for touch input on the body. iSkin is a very thin sensor overlay, made of biocompatible materials, and is flexible and stretchable.

 An elicitation study on how people interact on skin for controlling mobile devices.
 Investigates skin-specific input modalities, gestures and their associated mental modals, and preferred input locations.

 On Body Displays

 On body displays leverage instant availability and human physiology for personal and shared information display.